open-component-model/ocm-website/content/en/docs/cli-reference/bootstrap-componentversions/bootstrap_componentversions_toi-bootstrapping.md

 #### *Identity*

 An identity specification is a <code>map[string]string</code>.
-It describes the identity attributes of a desired resource in a a component version.
+It describes the identity attributes of a desired resource in a component version.
 It always has at least one identity attribute <code>name</code>, which is the resource name field of the desired resource.
 If this resource defines additional identity attributes, the complete set must be specified.